ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Is Malate better than Oxide?

-Magnesium Malate is classified as T2 Specialist in the FormulaForge formulary, while Magnesium Oxide is T4 Mapped.
+Magnesium Malate is classified as Secondary Form by FormulaForge, while Magnesium Oxide is Mapped Form.
 This reflects a research-based assessment of relative bioavailability for each form.
 "Better" depends on your individual goals and healthcare provider's guidance — the higher-tier form generally indicates more efficient absorption.

 How much Malate should I take compared to Oxide?